Social Work - MSW

 Students in the 2 and 3 year traditional programs must complete two practicum experiences.

 The first practicum experience will total a minimum of 450 hours and the second will total a minimum of 524 hours.
-Students in the 1 and 1.5 year advanced-standing programs will complete one practicum experience with a total minimum of 524 hours.
+Students in the 1 and the 5-semester advanced-standing programs will complete one practicum experience with a total minimum of 524 hours.

 The Social Work Department will help students to find appropriate placement.
 Students should not establishment a practicum placement without faculty oversight.